174 Chester Park,

 Fax: (218) 726–8693

-- Complete Course-Assigned Observations and Independent Observations.
-Some of your observations will be completed through assignments in various CSD courses.
-CSD 2400, CSD 3131, and CSD 3241 are examples of courses in which you will accrue observation hours.
+Observation through CSD Courses: Some of your observations will be completed through assignments in various CSD courses.
+CSD 2400, CSD 3131, and CSD 3241 are examples of courses in which undergraduates will accrue observation hours.
+Graduate students also may have observation opportunities in courses such as CSD 8230.
+Videos in class may count.
+If you watch a video in class, this time may count for observation hours.
+Ask your course instructor if the video counts toward your observations.
+If it does, then enter the observation into the database and select your course instructor as the person to approve the hours.
 Work with your course instructor when observations are available through your courses.

-Other observations will be completed on your own.
+Observation On Your Own (Independent): Other observations will be completed on your own.
 The observations you complete as part of assigned courses will not be sufficient for meeting the requisite minimum 25 observation hours.
 In order to meet the observation requirement of 25 hours, you will need to complete some observations on your own.
 These are referred to as Independent Observations.
+You are welcome to observe live sessions in the clinic or recorded sessions in the computer lab.
 Work with the clinic director when you are completing independent observations.

 Before starting observation hours, undergraduate students in CSD must complete the following